averaeth26/Senior-Seminar-Avera/README.md

 Most of today was also spent fixing the bugs that plagued my program yesterday, but, after hours of testing, I was finally able to get my program working.
 Additionally, after some more optimization, my average choices per student is now up to 4.353.

 2/4/24: <br>
 More bug fixes and formatting to be printed.
-Unfortunately, these bugs lowered my average slightly, and it now sits between 4.23 and 4.3 (although it is slightly random now due to computational limits).
+Unfortunately, fixing these bugs lowered my average slightly, and it now sits between 4.23 and 4.3 (although it is slightly random now due to computational limits).
+I also added lots of comments today.